unreality/nCryptAgent/README.md

 ## Using existing keys

-If you have already generated a key on your smart card you can import that key by clicking on the dropdown next to `Create Key` and selecting `Add existing nCrypt key`.
+If you have already generated a key on your smart card (for instance you have existing credentials on your Yubikey) you can import that key by clicking on the dropdown next to `Create Key` and selecting `Add existing nCrypt key`.
 Select your smart card reader from the dropdown, then select your existing key and enter a name.
 Click save and your existing key will be ready for use.

 ## OpenSSH Certificates